You must be an administrator to export data.

 Account in the sidebar, then select Tools > Reports.

-If necessary, click the Export tab to display data export options.
-Some legacy versions of Zendesk show export options on a separate tab.
+If necessary, click the Export tab to display the data export options.
+Some legacy versions of Zendesk show the export options on a separate tab.

 - Select an export option.

-JSON export is recommended for accounts with more than 200,000 tickets.
-Accounts with more than 1 million tickets are downloaded in JSON format only in 31-day increments.
+The JSON export option is recommended for accounts with more than 200,000 tickets.

-If you have not received the email notification, you can click latest beside Full JSON export, CSV export, Full XML export, or User XML export to download the most recently generated report.
+If you haven't received the email notification, you can click latest beside Full JSON export, CSV export, Full XML export, or User XML export to download the most recently generated report.
 The latest report displays your account data from the file you last requested, not your current account data.
-See Delays in receiving the email with the downloadable data export file for more information.
+See Delays in receiving the email with the downloadable data export file.

 Understanding the data export options